CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn

-Provides commands to configure exporting routes from this VRF for this address-family into EVPN as type-5 routes.
+Provides commands to export IPv6 routes from this VRF into EVPN as type-5 routes.

 - - -

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast route-export to-evpn enable

-Turns prefix-based routing using EVPN type-5 routes on or off.
+Turns prefix-based routing for EVPN type-5 routes on or off.
 When `on`, the switch can announce IPv6 prefixes in the BGP RIB as EVPN type-5 routes.

 The default setting is `off`.